-Erected by James, 1st Viscount Clandeboye, the eldest of their six sons, a founding member of the Protestant Church in Northern Ireland, who was chosen by King James VI and I to lead the plantation of Scots into Ulster, the tomb is of significance far beyond Dunlop.
+Erected by James, 1st Viscount Claneboye, the eldest of their six sons, a founding member of the Protestant Church in Northern Ireland, who was chosen by King James VI and I to lead the plantation of Scots into Ulster, the tomb is of significance far beyond Dunlop.
 Now, thanks to grant funding from Historic Environment Scotland, East Ayrshire Council, Dunlop Kirk, the Ulster Scots Agency, Hamilton family sources and the Clan Hamilton Society in the United States, the tomb, which had suffered years of water ingress, has now been painstakingly restored to its former glory.

 The tomb features a stone sarcophagus containing the remains of the Hamiltons.
 On top of the sarcophagus are two large marble statues of the couple kneeling in prayer, facing each other across a faldstool (or portable prayer desk), with an inscription on the wall above, marble side pillars and a Hamilton coat of arms carved in stone near the ceiling.

 The marble monuments would originally have been painted in bright colours, as was the custom in the early 17th seventeenth century.
-Because of its vivid painted statuary the Hamilton tomb was for many years known in Dunlop as “the Picture House”.
+Because of its vivid painted statuary the Hamilton tomb was for many years known locally in Dunlop as “the Picture House”.
 Although the marble has now faded to its natural grey-white, traces of the original colours are still visible, especially within the folds of the elaborate garments worn by Hans and Janet.

 Next door to the mausoleum James also built a schoolhouse “Clandeboye Hall” for the children of Dunlop.
 It is still in use today as a parish hall.
 Both these simple stone 17th century buildings are listed Grade A by Historic Environment Scotland.